GinoGalotti/improv/_posts/2019-04-16-non-improv-resources.md

 Many board games are amazing to build and create silly situations, and I find it SO inspiring!
 I can’t help but think of playing _lines from a pocket_ with Cards Against Humanity cards!

-Spending time with your assembly will always improve your game on stage.
+Spending time with your ensemble will always improve your game on stage.
 And games are such a fun way to discover more facets of them!

 # [Ted Talks](https://www.ted.com/talks)